fsilva7456/loyalty-analysis-service/README.md

-{"content": "# Loyalty Analysis Service", "encoding": "utf-8"}
+# Loyalty Analysis Service

+A FastAPI service for generating financial models and analysis of loyalty programs.